newinnovations/SpeedCrunchSI/README.md

 # SpeedCrunch/SI

 ## About this fork
 This fork adds SI prefixes to SpeedCrunch.
-You can enter numbers like 2.5k and 3.3n for 2.5e3 and 3.3e-9 respectively.
-There is also a new engineering format that shows SI prefixes instead of exponents.
+You can enter numbers like 2.5k and 3.369n for 2.5e3 and 3.369e-9 respectively.
+Now the form of 2k5 and 3n369 may also be used.
+There is a corresponding engineering format that shows SI prefixes instead of exponents.
+Eg: 44k1\*512 = 22.5792M

 There are some minor modifications like suppression of e0 in engineering format and buttons for decimal precision on the status bar.